sguox002/leetcode/tusimple.md

 different processes need pass a lot of data, what is the approach? if another process crashes, how to deal with?

+code test 2:
+convert sorted doubly linked list to binary search tree.
+O(1) space approach
+complexity
+follow up: if can use space, how to implement.

+asked about:
+how to keep compatibility
+smart pointer, rvalue
+c++11/14 new features

+code test 3:
+implement a car sell store.
+using hash table (two hash tables) ask about: most challenge project how to deal with a challenging work stack overflow reason and how to deal with it memory corruption

+code test 4:
+implement a array iterator, median iterator to find the median of a data stream

 graph common algorithm: